PTarasyuk/tf-cloudflare/README.md

 # TF-Cloudflare

-Example of Terraform module for working with Cloudflare
+Example of Terraform module for working with Cloudflare.

+In this example, Terraform stores state data in a Cloudflare R2 bucket to track the resources it manages.
+Also configures the deployment to Cloudflare Pages of a static site based on MkDocs.

 ## Prerequisites